oVirt/ovirt-site/source/infra/creating-and-configuring-mailing-lists.html.md

 #### Configuration for a -private list

+*   Archives set to private
+*   Subscription requires approval
+*   Must display in list-of-lists - it's private but not kept a secret
+*   For private discussion lists, posts require approval if not from a list member

+#### Configuration for a no-archives -private list

+This is a rare configuration, usually reserved for security-related issues.

 *   Archives disabled and set to private
 *   Subscription requires approval
 *   Must display in list-of-lists - it's private but not kept a secret